Funding allocations

 Documents required for a complete Annual Report package:

-Funding recipients may lodge an Ad hoc Report to claim a progress instalment payment under an Approved Work Schedule for each LRCI Program phase.
+Phase 4 Funding recipients may lodge an Ad hoc Report to claim a progress instalment payment under an Approved Work Schedule.

-An Ad hoc Report should only be submitted where the first instalment payment has been fully expended, and to claim a progress payment outside the quarterly and annual reporting schedule.
+An Ad hoc Report should only be submitted where the first instalment payment has been fully expended, and to claim a progress payment outside the annual reporting schedule.

 Documents required for a complete Ad Hoc Report package:

-Quarterly Reports are only required for Phases 1, 2 and 3 of the LRCI Program.
+Quarterly Reports - Phase 1, 2 and 3 only

 Funding recipients must lodge a Quarterly Report for each Approved Work Schedule for Phases 1, 2 and 3, within the month following the quarter year.